If you or someone you love was hurt or killed in a DUI accident, it’s important that all responsible parties are held accountable.

 • Homeowners or hosts of a party, event or other gatherings could be held accountable for a crash if they provided alcohol to a minor

 There may be other liable parties, as well.
-Your South Carolina drunk driving accident lawyer can help you find the evidence that you need to seek compensation from every liable party, and decide if a lawsuit is necessary.
+Your South Carolina drunk driving accident lawyer can help you find the evidence you need to seek compensation from every liable party, and decide if a lawsuit is necessary.

 Collecting Evidence After a Drunk Driving Wreck in SC